Sony A6400: settings, tips and tricks

 If something does not function properly, and you want to start from scratch, can be useful.

-Delete one or multiple images stored on your SD card.
+Delete one or multiple images stored on your SD cards.

-select how the Sony A6400 will arrange captured pictures in the viewing browser.
+Select how the camera will arrange captured pictures in the viewing browser.

 Choose whether you want the image browser to display 12 (larger) or 30 (smaller) images per page.

-Select whether you want the camera to rotate images automatically when you rotate the Sony A6400 or not.
+Select whether you want the camera to rotate images automatically when you rotate the camera or not.

 Manually set the Monitor brightness (recommended leave to zero) or change to a brighter setting for Sunny Weather.